There are four ball and socket joints in your body. All of which are designed to have 360 degrees of motion.

 Read on, and you’ll leave here with a systems checklist list for your hip routine - just like an aeronautical engineer has for his airplanes.

-I’ve included some of the best hip mobility exercises to help you finally make the change.
+I’ve included some of the best hip mobility work to help you finally make the change - minimal equipment needed!

 So let’s start with the foundation - or step one on our systems checklist which is flexibility!